Through the Fire (1988 film): Plot

-At a bar in Forth Worth, Texas, Sandra Curtis becomes inebriated and is escorted home by police officer Nick Berkley.
+At a bar in Fort Worth, Texas, Sandra Curtis becomes inebriated and is escorted home by police officer Nick Berkley.
 Meanwhile, four men dabbling in Satanic occult practices meet for a gathering, and express regret over the fact that they have conjured the demon Moloch through their rituals.
 Shortly after, a woman in a local home nearby is brutally murdered in her garage.

 Sandra phones Nick the next day and asks to meet him.
 Upon doing so, she asks him to help locate her sister, Marilyn, who went missing five weeks prior.
 Nick agrees to help Sandra.
 Sandra receives a parcel from a jewelry repair company addressed to Marilyn containing an medallion, and recalls that her sister always wore it.
 Meanwhile, members of the cult begin stalking Sandra, and a rash of disappearances continues, a second being two local men who vanished while rock climbing.
 Believing the disappearances may be connected to Marilyn's, Nick and Sandra visit the monolith where the men went missing, and find a pentagram symbol at the top of the cliff.